rafaelribeiro1510/ASCIIValley/docs/README.md

 GameController --> EntityView
 @enduml
 ```
-[comment]: <> (This uml represents the current primitve setup, it will be altered along the line, especially on the subject of
+[//]: # (This uml represents the current primitve setup, it will be altered along the line, especially on the subject of
 entities besides the player.)

 #### **Consequences**